Fergana-Labs/claude_agent_desktop/plugins/README.md

+# NOTE: The docx, pdf, pptx, and xlsx skills are versions of existing Claude Skills for Office which were packaged and provided here: https://github.com/tfriedel/claude-office-skills/tree/main

 # Office Document Skills for Claude Code

 Professional Office document creation and editing workflows for the command line, powered by Claude Code.